It is all in the file: Approval of Maximum Tariffs

 Even before the tariff application, Permit Holders must present to the Commission, for approval, the proposal of Terms and Conditions (T&C).
 The T&C define the scope of the services, rights, and obligations of both Permit Holder and users.
 In consequence, the T&C are the rule book for the Permit Holder in front of the market as a whole and its users.

-In Talanza, we advise Permit Holders and interested firms in the definition of tariff structures and the design of Terms and Conditions, from the regulatory perspective.
+From a regulatory and economic perspective, in Talanza we advise Permit Holders and interested firms in the proper definition of their tariff structures (for new projects or five-year updates), and also, in the design of Terms and Conditions that are aligned with the regulation as well as with the interests of the firm.